eventespresso/event-espresso-core/readme.txt

 == Upgrade Notice ==

-Backup your WordPress before installing any updates.
+Backup your WordPress website before installing any updates.

 == Other Notes ==